Nike Girls Basketball Camp Seattle University

 Associate Head Coach Joddie Gleason

-Joddie Gleason begins her second season as associate head coach in 2017-18 and will serve as Camp Coordinator and Organizer this summer.
-She works as the team's offensive coordinator, helps with the program's scheduling and scouting reports, and oversees guard development.View Joddie Gleason's Bio ⟩
+Joddie Gleason will enter her third year as associate head coach in the 2018-19 season.
+She works as the team's offensive coordinator.
+Gleason helps with the program's scheduling and scouting reports.
+She oversees guard development and also serves as summer camp coordinator.View Joddie Gleason's Bio ⟩

 In 2016-17, Seattle U advanced to the WAC Championship game after finishing second in the regular season standings.
 The Redhawks qualified for the WNIT for the first time since 2013.